 - Researching puppy training and understand how to be a responsible dog owner

 - Enjoying life with your new best friend!

 Find out more about caring for your new puppy

 By doing your research and finding the right breeder, you are well on the way to providing your puppy with the best start in life.
 The final part of the #BePuppywise campaign is caring for your puppy once it’s home, and throughout its life.

 When you finally bring your new best friend home, make sure you are well prepared – read our tips for when you first bring them home, suggestions on how to ‘puppy proof’ your house to keep them safe and happy, advice on feeding them well, and socialisation guidance for when you start to introduce them to new experiences.

 You’ll also need to think about puppy training.
 This will build your bond and be fun for you both, as well as providing vital socialisation for your puppy.
 Finding a good, responsible trainer or training class is important.
-The Kennel Club Good Citizen Dog Scheme is a good place to start – find a local club near you.
+The Kennel Club Good Citizen Dog Training scheme is a good place to start – find a local club near you.

 Buying and owning a dog is a big responsibility but #BePuppywise and your canine companion will be happy and healthy, providing you with a lifetime of happiness, fun and companionship.